 Soprano Zoya Gramagin is recognized for her beautiful, rich, and powerful voice that possesses warm darker colors, while maintaining a very Italianate sound.
-For her most recent role, Madama Butterfly at The St.Petersburg Opera Company, Ms. Gramagin was praised as the right singer for this role: “She has that Slavic steel in her voice that helps to power through the role.
+For one of her most recent roles, Madama Butterfly at The St.Petersburg Opera Company, Ms. Gramagin was praised as the right singer for this role: “She has that Slavic steel in her voice that helps to power through the role.
 The audience stopped the show cold after her “Un bel di vedremo.”
 Equally impressive to me are her entrance scene and “Tu?
 Tu?
 Piccolo iddio!,” her third act aria.”
 (William S. Oser)

 Her Liza in “The Queen of Spades” in Boston was characterized as a “major-league success…” (Boston Musical Intelligencer)

 For her March performance at the Viva Verdi concert in New York, Zoya Gramagin was praised for the beauty and range of her voice: “Soprano Zoya Gramagin sang ‘Pace, pace mio Dio!’ convincingly with gorgeous tone.
 There was plenty of strength at the bottom of the register and we enjoyed the fortissimo climax.”
 (Voce di Meche)